krishnakanthnakka/NAT/README.md

 ### Acknowledgements

-- I would like thank the authors of [CDA](https://arxiv.org/abs/1905.11736) who inspired me to work in this direction during my PhD around 2021.
+- We would like thank the authors of [CDA](https://arxiv.org/abs/1905.11736) who inspired me to work in this direction and for releasing their codebase opensource.